That estimated dollar metric results from an -61.5% drop compared to $33 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Iran has highly positive net exports in the international trade of crude and refined petroleum oils.
-In turn, these cashflows indicate Iran’s strong competitive advantages under the mineral fuels-related product category.
+Iran has highly positive net exports in the international trade of plastics, both as materials and items made from plastic.
+In turn, these cashflows indicate Iran’s strong competitive advantages under the plastics and plastic articles product category.

 Products Causing Worst Trade Deficits for Iran